dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 quill send message.json
 ```

 * `<PATH_TO_CANISTER_IDS_JSON_FILE>` is the file path to a canister IDs JSON file.
-See example [sns_canister_ids.json](https://github.com/dfinity/quill/blob/master/e2e/assets/sns_canister_ids.json.)
+See example [sns_canister_ids.json](https://github.com/dfinity/quill/blob/master/e2e/assets/sns_canister_ids.json).
-* `PROPOSAL_NEURON_ID` is the neuron ID of the neuron that is submitting the proposal
+* `PROPOSAL_NEURON_ID` is the neuron ID of the neuron that is submitting the proposal.
 * `<PATH_TO_PEM_FILE>` is the path to the PEM file of the identity that owns the neuron that is submitting the proposal.
 To generate a PEM file, see [here](https://internetcomputer.org/docs/current/references/quill-cli-reference/quill-generate).

-* `title` is a short description of the proposal
+* `title` is a short description of the proposal.
-* `url` is a link to a document that describes the proposal in more detail
+* `url` is a link to a document that describes the proposal in more detail.
-* `summary` is a short summary of the proposal
+* `summary` is a short summary of the proposal.
-* `action` defines what the proposal does.. depending on the kind of proposal we require to provide different paramters that are defined in this part.
+* `action` defines what the proposal does.
+Depending on the kind of proposal we require to provide different parameters that are defined in this part.
 As a proposal is just a call to a method, these parameters define with which arguments the target method will be called.

 #### Concrete example